pdugan20/codepath-dropbox/README.md

-# Codepath Tip Calculator Sample App
+# Codepath Week 1: Dropbox

 ### Description:
 This is a fake Dropbox iOS application that simulates account creation, sign-in, a welcome nux-flow, and zero-states for a first-time Dropbox user.
 The application makes use of push and modal segues.